Frequently Asked Questions

 When a report of sexual misconduct is received, the first concern is the safety and well-being of the complainant.

-The Title IX Coordinator can assist the complainant in connecting with medical and mental health resources; implementing a No Contact Directive; and assessing the need for other supportive or protective measures, such as changes to class schedule or living arrangements.
+The Title IX Coordinator can assist the complainant in connecting with medical and mental health resources; implementing a No Contact Directive; and assessing the need for other supportive measures, such as changes to class schedule or living arrangements.

 Would the University investigate even if I did not want to move forward with an investigation?